 In 1995, a 3D printing technique called ‘Contour Crafting’ was patented.
 Although it initially started as an innovative ceramic extrusion and shaping method, its founder, Khoshnevis, quickly realized that his technology’s true potential lies in the construction industry.
 Later, the technology was funded by NASA and is still being researched at the University of Southern California’s Information Sciences Institute (in the Viterbi School of Engineering) today.

-After almost ten years later, in 2005, Enrico Dini, Italy, patented the D-shape technology and by then the 3D construction technology has already begun making impact on the sector by 3D printing a bridge, the first of its kind in the world, in collaboration with IaaC (Institute for Advanced Architecture of Catalonia) and Acciona.
+After almost ten years later, in 2005, Enrico Dini from Italy patented the D-shape technology and by then the 3D construction technology has already begun making impact on the sector by 3D printing a bridge, the first of its kind in the world, in collaboration with IaaC (Institute for Advanced Architecture of Catalonia) and Acciona.
 Eventually, other 3D construction technology-based companies such as FreeFAB Wax, MX3D Metal, BetAbram, SPECAVIA, 3DPrinthuset came to play.
-Eventually, in 2017, 3D Printhuset completed the Building on Demand (BOD) in the Copenhagen, Nordhavn area which is regarded as Europe’s first 3D printed building
+And in 2017, 3D Printhuset completed the Building on Demand (BOD) in the Copenhagen, Nordhavn area which is regarded as Europe’s first 3D printed building

 During that same period, a lot of ambitious 3D construction project was also announced including UAE’s first 3D printed skyscraper and so on.